No matter whether you’re building or scaling your sales team and business, a structured approach to sales training is a must.

 The thing is that sometimes sales reps get carried away when they’re enthusiastic about the product they sell, and they don’t even notice that they start talking over the customer.

-While it’s great to believe in what you’re selling, and be excited to share all the cool benefits and functionalities that will make your prospects’ lives much easier, it’s even more important to understand when it’s time to stop and listen.
+While it’s great to believe in what you’re selling and be excited to share all the cool benefits and functionalities that will make your prospects’ lives much easier, it’s even more important to understand when it’s time to stop and listen.

 Since listening to your prospects is a tactic that will provide you with lots of valuable information as well as allow you to better understand and connect with them, your team will greatly benefit from active listening training.